-Under a sale agreement between the Company and CenterPoint Houston dated December 16, 2005 CenterPoint Houston sold the transition property to the Company.
+Under a sale agreement between the Company and CenterPoint Houston dated December 16, 2005, CenterPoint Houston sold the transition property to the Company.
 Pursuant to a servicing agreement entered into between the Company and CenterPoint Houston concurrently with the issuance of the transition bonds, CenterPoint Houston, as servicer, manages, services, administers and makes collections in respect of the transition property.
-The servicer's duties include calculating and billing transition charges, obtaining meter reads, collecting the transition charges, remitting the transition charges as necessary.
+The servicer's duties include calculating and billing transition charges, obtaining meter reads, collecting the transition charges, remitting the transition charges to the trustee's administrative agent for the transition bonds and petitioning the Texas Utility Commission for adjustments to the transition charges as necessary.
 CenterPoint Houston's annual servicing fee will be 0.05% of the aggregate initial principal amount of the transition bonds.
 CenterPoint Houston as servicer agrees to indemnify the Company and the trustee of the transition bonds, for itself and on behalf of the bondholders, for the servicer's willful misconduct, bad faith or negligence in the performance of, or reckless disregard of, its duties and for breaches of its representations, warranties and covenants in this agreement.
-The Company recorded administrative and servicing fees of \$.04 million and \$1.1 million in 2005 and 2006, respectively.
+The Company recorded administrative and servicing fees of \$0.4 million, \$1.1 million and \$1.0 million in 2005, 2006 and 2007, respectively.